Why Does Black Coffee Taste Bitter

 While most people prefer to brew black coffee with espresso beans, you can use any type of coffee beans to make black coffee.

-The bitterness of black coffee has more to do with how the beans were processed and where they were grown.
+The bitterness of black coffee is more influenced by how the beans were processed and where they were grown.

 Coffee beans grown in higher altitudes are generally less bitter and have lower caffeine levels.